USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

    2.8.
-If the user is authorized to use the e-Manifest Save service for the provided Generator Site ID (It means that
+If the user is authorized to use the e-Manifest Save service for the provided Generator SiteID(It means that
-   TSDF acts as Generator), then the provided Site ID was already validated during authorization and the system will
+   TSDF acts as Generator), then the provided SiteIDwas already validated during authorization and the system will
    perform following steps:

    2.9.
 If the Site Contact Phone number is not provided in the JSON and site the is registered in RCRAInfo, the system